 Surprisingly, considering it is spread over so many islands, Stockholm has a wonderfully comprehensive underground train system.
 No matter where you wind up deciding to stay, you will be able to get to anywhere else in the city with little trouble.

-If it is your first visit, I recommend spending at least 3 days in Stockholm, but 4-5 days is good amount of time to explore the city.
-Three days is enough to see the most famous tourist attraction, taste some Swedish food, enjoy a fika, and get the feel of the city.
-If you have more days, you can see the city in a slower pace, you can also take a day trip to Uppsala, Fjäderholmarna, and Sigtuna.
+If it is your first visit, I recommend spending at least 3 to 5 days in Stockholm, which is enough to see the city’s most famous attractions, taste Swedish food, enjoy a fika, and get the feel of the city.
+If you have more days, you can also take a day trip to Uppsala, Fjäderholmarna, or Sigtuna.

 |💖 Best Area for first-timers:||Gamla Stan (Old Town)|